How to Get a Real Estate Broker License in Arizona

 Last updated: March 1, 2026

 Arizona is a fast-growing Sun Belt market with high demand from retirees and remote workers, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in Arizona is a structured process overseen by the Arizona Department of Real Estate (ADRE).
+Licensing in Arizona is overseen by the Arizona Department of Real Estate (ADRE).
+The process requires 90 hours of pre-license education and costs between $600 and $1,200 in total.
+You'll need to pass the Arizona Real Estate Broker Exam (administered by PSI) with a score of at least 75% on each section.

 Arizona requires 90 hours of pre-license education, which is around the national average.
+This is about 23% below the national average of 117 hours.
 Budget between $600 and $1,200 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 3-5 months, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |